The West play-in race may be decided by slimmest of margins

 Remaining games: Philadelphia on Tuesday, Dallas on Thursday

 Outlook: The Suns are the story of the bubble, 6-0 at Disney so far — but even 8-0 might not guarantee them a spot in the play-in game.
 They play Philadelphia on Tuesday, a 76ers team that will be without Ben Simmons (knee) and Joel Embiid (ankle).
-The Suns would get into the play-in series with two more wins — combined with at least one Portland loss or an 0-2 finish by the Grizzlies.
 If the Suns go 1-1 in their final two games, Portland would have to go 0-2 to give Phoenix a chance at the play-in.
 An 0-2 finish would have the Suns going home before the weekend.

 SAN ANTONIO